 Before we left for the summer, we were tossing around the idea of moving.
 Mike asked me what did I want more than anything?
 My response, a garden…a half acre garden, chickens, a magical place for a table to bring together people I loved, be debt free, and to simplify life down to living from what we grew.
 While in Raleigh, we have been far from able to do these things, that over the years since being here, I have realized are essential to my nature.
 These things coupled with the desire to be close to family, meant we had two options: Texas or Michigan.

 When we left for Michigan this year we had very seriously made the decision to move to Austin, close to Mike’s family.
+We kept most of our stuff with storage services in Midlothian Tx.
 We love Austin.
 That town is so cool, fun, full of creative energy, and we had family and friends already.
 Remember our little trip?
 Yeah, that was to scout out places to live.
 It was just days before we left that I started getting a funny feeling that something didn’t work with Austin, but I couldn’t put my finger on it.

 But as we thought about it in the first few weeks of being up north, we realized that this whole time, we had never really left Michigan even though we bought a house and “moved” to Raleigh.
 There was a moment we realized that our hearts and souls just waited and anticipated for the time we could get back to Michigan.
 All this time we thought we had been doing our summers in Michigan, when in actuality we had simply been wintering in Raleigh.